I. The Board of Regents

-Members include one faculty member each from the Schools of Business and Nursing, two faculty members from the School of Applied Studies, one faculty member from each of the five divisions of the College of Arts and Sciences, one library faculty member, the Assistant Dean of Student Success and Retention, one Student Affairs staff member, and the president of the Washburn Student Association, or designee, as voting members and the Vice President for Academic Affairs, and the Executive Director of Planning, or their designees, as non-voting ex-officio members.
+Members include one faculty member each from the Schools of Business, Nursing, and Law; two faculty members from the School of Applied Studies; one faculty member from each of the five divisions of the College of Arts and Sciences; one representative from Washburn Institute of Technology; the Associate Dean of University Libraries and Student Success or designee; one Student Life staff member; and the president of the Washburn Student Government Association or designee as voting members; and the faculty assessment coordinator; the Vice President for Academic Affairs; the Director of the Center for Teaching Excellence and Learning; and the Director of Strategie Analysis and Reporting or their designees as non-voting ex-officio members.

-The chair shall be elected from the elected faculty members of the committee by the voting members of the committee.
-A secretary shall be elected.
+The committee will be chaired by the faculty assessment coordinator.
 Minutes shall be kept of all meetings and submitted to the secretary of the Faculty Senate for circulation to the Faculty Senate and through the Faculty Senate circulation list.